REGISTERED CHARITY

-Bledington Music Festival is an annual event held in the picturesque village of Bledington in the Cotswolds.
+Bledington Music Festival was an annual event held in the picturesque village of Bledington in the Cotswolds.

-The festival offers a unique and diverse program of classical and contemporary music featuring internationally renowned artists over three days.
+The festival offered a unique and diverse program of classical and contemporary music featuring internationally renowned artists over three days.

-The festival has been running for over 20 years and is organized by a dedicated team of volunteers who are passionate about offering a high-quality music experience to the local community and visitors.
+The festival had been running for over 20 years and was organized by a dedicated team of volunteers who were passionate about offering a high-quality music experience to the local community and visitors.

-It takes place in the village’s historic church of St. Leonard and attracts visitors from the UK and beyond with a range of talented musicians.
-This festival has warm, welcoming atmosphere, perfect for those who want to relax and enjoy good music in a lovely setting.
+It took place in the village’s historic church of St. Leonard and attracted visitors from the UK and beyond with a range of talented musicians.
+The festival had warm, welcoming atmosphere, perfect for those who wanted to relax and enjoy good music in a lovely setting.
 You can read more here.

 If you love music and feel passionately about bringing world-class music to the those living outside of the bigger cities, please consider making a donation.